-This is the common setup for both NAT and Out-of-Path modes.
+This is the common setup for NAT, Transparent, and Out-of-Path modes.
 This is an address on the firewall or router local interface.
 In NAT mode, the WebMux[TM] needs to know this to route the server replies back to the clients.
 Although in Out-of-Path mode this is not being used to route return traffic back to the Internet clients, the WebMux[TM] does check the connectivity to the incoming side on this gateway or through this gateway to the ISP side routers.
-In SSL termination or Layer 7 load balancing, servers need to route traffic back to the WebMux[TM] via the server LAN gateway (previously mentioned).
-The WebMux[TM] then forwards it to the client.
+However, for SSL termination or Layer 7 load balancing, servers need to route traffic back to the WebMux[TM] via the server LAN gateway (previously mentioned).
+The WebMux[TM] then forwards it to the client through the external gateway.
+If health check on external gateway is enabled (by default), WebMux will turn the farm listing red to indicate the external gateway failure.